 Kindness can seem fleeting these days.
 Flippant Facebook posts, aggressive drivers, harsh tweets, harried salespeople, indifferent neighbors, more flippant Facebook posts, all feed into a general feeling of what’s-in-it-for-me, instead of encouraging an attitude of how-can-I-help-others?

-In other words, being nice is often the exception, not the rule, and that might leave you wondering if anyone even knows how to be a nicer person anymore.
+In other words, being nice is often the exception, not the rule, and that might leave you wondering if anyone even knows how to be a nicer parent – or person, period – anymore.

 Equally important, your kids take notice.
 Your demeanor and attitude are something they’re likely to mirror – for better or worse.
 While most parents don’t set out to be mean, you can easily slip into bad habits by default if you’re not careful.